s-horvat/newsgrid/README.md

-Makinf resposnive website with HTML and CSS
+Making resposnive website with HTML and CSS